zachleat/zachleat.com/_posts/2025-10-22-permanent-eleventy-facepile.md

 1. Individuals contributing no longer need to be _active_ and will be shown if cumulative contributions are greater than USD $55.
 This change means that one-time/non-recurring contributors will now be shown (if the amount meets stated minimums).
 	- Organization accounts will still need to have an _active_ contribution to be shown. _(Individual versus organization refers to the [type of Open Collective account](https://documentation.opencollective.com/getting-started/creating-an-organization) making the contribution)_
-2. If you have the default avatar (and no web site in your Open Collective profile), the minimum cumulative total is USD $200.
-Too many folks don’t have an avatar or web site 😅 (which makes the facepile look… well, not great): if you add an avatar or web site we’ll update with your changes!
+2. If you have the default avatar (and no web site in your Open Collective profile) we will now show your entry in the facepile but the minimum cumulative total is USD $200 to use the default avatar.
+Too many folks don’t have an avatar or web site 😅 which makes the facepile look… well, not great.
+If you update your profile we will pick up your changes!
 The build runs (at minimum) daily.
 3. Notably, it’s unchanged that there are no minimums for _active_ recurring monthly/yearly contributions (for both individuals and organizations).

 I hope this relaxation gives proper _permanent_ credit to individuals that have contributed monetarily to the project, while filtering out the spam/bot accounts that have contributed a few dollars and subsequently immediately cancelled (hoping to be listed on the web site).